calabash-driver/calabash-driver/README.md

 The *calabash-driver* offers a java api to write end-to-end tests for Android using the [calabash-android project](http://github.com/calabash/calabash-android).
 The [Selenium Grid](http://code.google.com/p/selenium/wiki/Grid2) can be used for scaling and parallel testing.

-For details about how to get started please have a look at the [wiki](http://github.com/calabash-driver/calabash-driver/wiki/)

 # Architecture

 The mobile devices specifics like the locale, the SDK version or the application under test (aut) are described by capabilities.